toryas/serverless-glue/README.md

         continuousLogConversionPattern: string # Optional
         enableSparkUi: string # Optional
         sparkEventLogsPath: string # Optional
-        customDefaultArguments: # Optional; these are user-specified custom default arguments that are passed into cloudformation with a leading -- (required for glue)
+        customArguments: # Optional; these are user-specified custom default arguments that are passed into cloudformation with a leading -- (required for glue)
           custom_arg_1: custom_value
           custom_arg_2: other_custom_value
   triggers: